manuelgb24/auto-cv-n8n/docs/index.md

-# Auto CV Tailoring (Local-first n8n + Notion → PDF)
+# 🚀 Auto CV Tailoring Pipeline
+### Local-First AI Automation (n8n + Notion → PDF)

-This project automates CV tailoring from a Job Description written in Notion and generates a clean PDF CV.
-Everything runs locally using Docker containers, including a locally hosted LLM model.

 ---

-## What you get
-- Write/paste the Job Description in Notion
-- n8n orchestrates the pipeline locally
-- A local LLM adapts only selected CV sections
-- The final result is rendered from HTML to a print-ready PDF
+## 🎬 Live Demo

+<video src="demo.mp4" controls width="900"></video>

 ---

-## Architecture (high level)
-Notion → n8n (Docker) → Local LLM → JSON validation → HTML template → PDF
+## 🧠 What This Project Does

+This system automates CV tailoring from a Job Description written in Notion and generates a clean, print-ready PDF.

+Everything runs locally using Docker containers — including the LLM model.

 ---

-## Why local
-Running the full pipeline locally keeps CV data private, removes API costs, and makes the system reproducible.
+## ⚙️ How It Works

+Job Description (Notion)
+↓
+n8n Workflow (Docker)
+↓
+Local LLM (Ollama - Gemma)
+↓
+Structured JSON Validation
+↓
+Stable HTML Template Rendering
+↓
+PDF Generation
+↓
+Tailored CV Output

+Each layer is intentionally separated to ensure control, reliability, and predictable output.

 ---

+## 🏗 Architecture Overview

+The entire system runs locally:

+- 🐳 n8n orchestrates the workflow
+- 🤖 A locally hosted LLM processes content
+- 🧾 Output is validated before rendering
+- 🖨 HTML is converted into a structured PDF
+- 🔒 No data leaves the machine

+---

+## 🎯 Why This Matters

+Tailoring CVs manually is repetitive and inconsistent.

+It demonstrates applied AI orchestration — not just prompt engineering.

+---

-## Repo
+## 📂 Repository

-Go back to the repository to see the exported workflow and design notes.
+You can explore the full workflow and design notes in the main repository.